-During FY21, the City of Salem spent \$135,906.65 in HOME funds. \$89,762.33 in HOME funds were used to fund Tenant Based Rental Assistance Programs which targeted high risk homeless individuals, through a housing first model.
-North Shore Community Action Programs provided 12 individuals with rental assistance, along with support services.
-In addition, \$26,294.50 in carried over funds was spent through the Rental Downpayment Assistance Program to assist low- and extremely low-income Salem households to help pay first and last months' rents and security deposits to enable them to secure decent, affordable housing.
+During FY22, the City of Salem spent \$203,844.44 in HOME funds. \$135,000 in HOME funds were used to fund up to 11 of 46 affordable units at the North Shore CDC Lighthouses project. \$45,826.94 in HOME funds were used to fund Tenant Based Rental Assistance Programs which targeted high risk homeless individuals, through a housing first model.
+North Shore Community Action Programs provided 7 individuals with rental assistance, along with support services.
+In addition, \$16,493.00 in carried over funds was spent through the Rental Downpayment Assistance Program to assist low- and extremely low-income Salem households to help pay first and last months' rents and security deposits to enable them to secure decent, affordable housing.
 The program is an important tool for helping families with the costs of moving into a decent apartment.
-Assisted were 13 families through existing contracts with Citizens, Inc. and with North Shore Community Action Program, Inc. \$14,790.82 in HOME funds was also spent for Emergency Rental Assistance during COVID-19 and \$5,059 in HOME funds was spent in administrative costs.
+Assisted were 14 families through an existing contract with North Shore Community Action Program, Inc. \$1,171.50 in HOME funds was also spent for Emergency Rental Assistance during COVID-19 and \$5,397 in HOME funds was spent in administrative costs.